pasemes/pasemes.github.io/_posts/92017-04-29-what-is-evidence&dash;based-practice.md

 # How can we change that?

 The EBP is clearly not a panacea.
 Still, apart from the issues discussed, I hope that you are convinced that it is imperative we stop creating new technologies without any evidence regarding its utility and potential benefits.
+Hence, it is also urgent that we find the means to build body of evidence that are readily available for software engineers.
+In my view, there are three main areas that we must act upon: (i) software engineers need to produce evidence, (ii) a description format for evidence, and (iii) an infrastructure to support searching and managing the available evidence.

+and It is my goal to contribute to this need in this blog.
+My intention is to

 [^1]: Evidence represents "one or more (factual) reasons for believing that something is or is not true".
 This definition was discussed on the previous [post].(http://www.evidencebasedpractice.se/blog/welcome-to-the-blog/).
 [^2]: Guyatt GH.
 Evidence-based medicine.
 ACP J Club.
 1991;114:A16.